-However, an $A_\infty$ quasi-isomorphism for a general $A_\infty$-coalgebra is not usually a convenient notion, since as we remarked above a quasi-isomorphism of $A_\infty$ coalgebras between $\C$ and $\C'$ does not necessarily induce a quasi-isomorphism of DG-algebras $\Cobar \C$ and $\Cobar \C'$.
+However, an $A_\infty$-quasi isomorphism for a general $A_\infty$-coalgebra is not usually a convenient notion, since as we remarked above a quasi-isomorphism of $A_\infty$-coalgebras between $\C$ and $\C'$ does not necessarily induce a quasi-isomorphism of DG-algebras $\Cobar \C$ and $\Cobar \C'$.

-For this reason, one considers the category of \emph{conilpotent} $A_\infty$ coalgebras.
+For this reason, one considers the category of \emph{conilpotent} $A_\infty$-coalgebras.
 Let $\C$ be a coaugmented $A_\infty$-coalgebra generated over $\k$ by variables $(c_i)_{i\in I}$ with $I$ some countable index set, such that there exists a total ordering

 where $\sigma\colon I \to I$ is a bijection.
 This produces an increasing filtration